pavannd1/PrimsAlgo/README.md

 $mst -s file-name // read the input from a file ‘file-name’ for simple scheme
 $mst -f file-name // read the input from a file ‘file-name’ for f-heap scheme
-$mst -r file-name // read the input from a file 'file-name' for binomial heap scheme
+$mst -fr file-name // read the input from a file 'file-name' for binomial heap scheme

 2. Using the random graph generator.